BrailleRAP building manual

 Attention

-the 2 parts must be perfectly aligned.
-Place screws in drillings to properly align the parts.
-There must not be any of space between the two pieces (where the sheet of paper could come jam).
-Tighten the parts well against each other with clamps
+The 2 parts must be perfectly aligned.
+Place screws in the holes to properly align the parts.
+There must not be any space between the two pieces (or the paper could catch and jam there).
+Clamp the parts together tightly

 Equipment: